 What does an ideal workplace look like?

 In the last decade, organizations have amped up their efforts to create a diverse and inclusive environment for employees.
 But the achievement has not been much substantial.
-The primary reason being that many of the efforts were on paper and there wasn’t enough data to analyze the outcomes.
-It is a proven fact that data disclosures in certain industries harbinger behavioral changes.
+The primary reason was that many of the efforts were on paper and there wasn’t enough data to analyze the outcomes.
+It is a proven fact that data disclosures in certain industries harbor behavioral changes.

 With organizations adopting several policies and practices for enhancing diversity, equity, inclusion, and belongingness in the workplace, it is imperative to use data analytics to get actionable insights.
 Research conducted by HBR found that data disclosure and analysis can have a profound effect on the diversity initiatives of an organization.

 One of the most important HR tech trends in 2024 is a reliable and data-driven DEIB strategy.
 As a large proportion of employees are willing to work in a hybrid setup, organizations have to place pragmatic measures to enhance diversity and inclusion.
 It involves driving various processes such as sourcing, hiring, onboarding, employee engagement, grievance redressal, and policy formation through a competent tech-enabled system.

 6. Tech Enabled Employee Self-Service

 Employee self-service is an aspect of Human Resources (HR) technology that enables employees to access and manage their HR-related information and tasks independently.
 This can include updating personal information, viewing pay stubs, and requesting time off.
 The primary objective of employee self-service is to improve operational efficiency and reduce the workload for HR departments.